MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/nc-compstui-pfncompropsheet.md

 ### -param Function [in]

 Caller-supplied, CPSFUNC_-prefixed ComPropSheet function codes specifying the operation to be performed by the *ComPropSheet* function.

-> [!NOTE]
-> See the *ComPropSheet* function codes table in the **Remarks** section below.
+See the *ComPropSheet* function codes table in the **Remarks** section below.

 ### -param lParam1 [in]